Logos in Mission Control

 - The bottom border of the patch contains symbols to represent the three early programs that have been supported by the team.
 The Mercury, Gemini, and Apollo programs, joined by the Skylab and Apollo-Soyuz Test Project, have seen a succession of many great moments.
 These programs succeeded because of the dedication of the many people who formed the teams and committed their being to the team.

 During that time and for a short while after, this updated MCC logo was used on various official documents.
+It appeared mostly on internal items.
+I don’t remember too many external viewings of it.

 Flight Operations Directorate logo